w3c/wai-curricula/content/designer/user-research-and-requirements.md

 * describe how involving users with disabilities early and throughout in the design and development process can lead to overall improved usability for everybody, including people without disabilities
 * identify different groups of people with disabilities and explain strategies they use to interact with the Web
-* ensure legal requirements related to accessibility are researched and included in the design phase
+* ensure accessibility standards and legal requirements are researched and included in the design phase
 * ensure that collected user input in user research includes different groups of users with disabilities and various levels of experience using the Web
 * ensure people with disabilities are included in design methodologies and techniques, for example in use cases, user analysis, personas, scenarios, and usability testing
 * ensure informed consent and other ethical considerations in research practice are observed when working with people, including people with disabilities